 The ArtWorks!
 Outreach Program is a wonderful example of our success

-Arts Council for Monterey County, The California Arts Council, James Irvine Foundation, Target Stores, WESTAF, National Endowment for the Arts, Nancy Buck Ramson Foundation, Harden Foundation, Monterey Peninsula Foundation- AT&T Charities, the Robert and Virginia Stanton Endowment Fund of the Community Foundation for Monterey County, First Five Monterey County, Driscoll's.
+Arts Council for Monterey County The California Arts Council, James Irvine Foundation, Target Stores, WESTAF, National Endowment for the Arts, Nancy Buck Ransom Foundation, Harden Foundation, Monterey Peninsula Foundation- AT&T Charities, The Robert and Virginia Stanton Endowment, Community Foundation for Monterey County, Pebble Beach Foundation, First Five Monterey County, Driscoll's Berries

 © 2010-2016 First Night Monterey All Rights Reserved.